India Women's National Team: Pyari Xaxa strikes to down Hong Kong 1-0 | Goal.com

 Head coach Maymol Rocky decided to go with an unchanged lineup after her team's boisterous 5-2 victory on Monday.

 However, Hong Kong seemed to have learnt from their mistakes as the defence shored up leaps and bounds from the other night.
-Ratanbala Deivi's set-piece from outside the box was well-dealt with in the 17th minute.
+Ratanbala Devi's set-piece from outside the box was well dealt with in the 17th minute.

 Hong Kong goalkeeper Yuen Ki NG was on top form in the match, as she gave a good account of herself, making as many as six saves in the second half.The ineffective Anju Tamang gave way for Odisha-born Xaxa at the start of the second half.
 Her introduction also provided the first real chance of the game in the 51st minute.